 Re: Hubbard & $cientology, R2-45, Disconnection, Fair Game, etc. What goes around comes around.

 "You should not get the subject of individual improvement and religious experience confused with the social activity of large groups grinding up against each other.
 It is not worth your time.
 The groups come and go.
 The individuals don't.
-There have been many groups and civilisations, and there will be many more of them, but a decent individual is a relatively permanent thing." - Geoffrey C. Filbert 1982
+There have been many groups and civilizations, and there will be many more of them, but a decent individual is a relatively permanent thing." - Geoffrey C. Filbert 1982

 "I was instructed to kill"